 Inferior mesenteric artery (IMA): Supplies the descending colon, sigmoid colon, and rectum

 Collateral vessels are abundant in the stomach, duodenum, and rectum; these areas rarely develop ischemia.
 The splenic flexure is a watershed between the SMA and IMA and is at particular risk of ischemia.
-Note that acute mesenteric ischemia is distinct from ischemic colitis (see Ischemic Colitis ), which involves only small vessels and causes mainly mucosal necrosis and bleeding.
+Note that acute mesenteric ischemia is distinct from ischemic colitis Ischemic Colitis Ischemic colitis is a transient reduction in blood flow to the colon.
+Diagnosis is by CT or colonoscopy.
+Treatment is supportive with IV fluids, bowel rest, and antibiotics.
+Necrosis may occur... read more , which involves only small vessels and causes mainly mucosal necrosis and bleeding.

 Mesenteric blood flow may be disrupted on either the venous or arterial sides.
-In general, patients > 50 are at greatest risk and have the types of occlusions and risk factors shown in Causes of Acute Mesenteric Ischemia.
+In general, patients > 50 are at greatest risk and have the types of occlusions and risk factors shown in table Causes of Acute Mesenteric Ischemia Causes of Acute Mesenteric Ischemia Acute mesenteric ischemia is interruption of intestinal blood flow by embolism, thrombosis, or a low-flow state.
+It leads to mediator release, inflammation, and ultimately infarction.
+Abdominal... read more .
 However, many patients have no identifiable risk factors.

 The early hallmark of mesenteric ischemia is severe pain but minimal physical findings.
 The abdomen remains soft, with little or no tenderness.
 Mild tachycardia may be present.
-Later, as necrosis develops, signs of peritonitis (see Acute Abdominal Pain : Peritonitis) appear, with marked abdominal tenderness, guarding, rigidity, and no bowel sounds.
+Later, as necrosis develops, signs of peritonitis appear, with marked abdominal tenderness, guarding, rigidity, and no bowel sounds.
 The stool may be heme-positive (increasingly likely as ischemia progresses).
 The usual signs of shock develop and are frequently followed by death.

 Sudden onset of pain suggests but is not diagnostic of an arterial embolism, whereas a more gradual onset is typical of venous thrombosis.
 Patients with a history of postprandial abdominal discomfort (which suggests intestinal angina) may have arterial thrombosis.

-Early diagnosis is particularly important because mortality increases significantly once intestinal infarction has occurred.
+Early diagnosis of mesenteric ischemia is particularly important because mortality increases significantly once intestinal infarction has occurred.
 Mesenteric ischemia must be considered in any patient > 50 with known risk factors or predisposing conditions who develops sudden, severe abdominal pain.

 If diagnosis is made during exploratory laparotomy, options are surgical embolectomy, revascularization, and resection.
 A “second look” laparotomy may be needed to reassess the viability of questionable areas of bowel.
 If diagnosis is made by angiography, infusion of the vasodilator papaverine through the angiography catheter may improve survival in both occlusive and nonocclusive ischemia.
 Papaverine is useful even when surgical intervention is planned and is sometimes given during and after surgical intervention as well.
 In addition, for arterial occlusion, thrombolysis or surgical embolectomy may be done.
 The development of peritoneal signs at any time during the evaluation suggests the need for immediate surgery.
-Mesenteric venous thrombosis without signs of peritonitis can be treated with papaverine followed by anticoagulation with heparin and then warfarin.
+Mesenteric venous thrombosis without signs of peritonitis can be treated with anticoagulation.

-Patients with arterial embolism or venous thrombosis require long-term anticoagulation with warfarin.
+Patients with arterial embolism or venous thrombosis require long-term anticoagulation.
 Patients with nonocclusive ischemia may be treated with antiplatelet therapy.

 Early diagnosis is critical because mortality increases significantly once intestinal infarction has occurred.